-🎈 How Many Helium Balloons to Lift You?
+🎈 Helium Balloons Calculator – How Many Balloons to Lift a Weight?

 A gentle, kid-friendly calculator that estimates how many helium balloons it would take to pretend-lift a weight.
 Private by design—everything runs in your browser.